combat writing badge

 QUICK TIME :

-the command to return the formation to regular march tempo, set at the rate of 120 steps per minute.
-Compare DOUBLE TIME, FUNERAL PACE; see CADENCE, PARADE.
+the command to return the formation to regular march tempo, set at the rate of 120 steps per minute, with a stride of thirty inches at each step.
+Compare DOUBLE TIME, FUNERAL PACE; see CADENCE, PACE, PARADE.

 QUIET PROFESSIONAL :

 an expression representing the consummate MIL-PERS, being a soldier who's attained the highest degree of expertise; someone superbly skilled or masterly.
-See SHARPSHOOTER, GUNSLINGER, JUNGLE EXPERT, BUSHMASTER, MOUNTAINEER, WINTER WARRIOR, NOBLE SAVAGE, PATROL, BOLO BADGE, Q-TAB, FUGLEMAN, SUPER-TROOPER, BOOMER, OLD BREED, OLD SWEAT, DINOSAUR, OLD SALT, SHELLBACK, MOSSBACK, VET, VETERAN, WINTER SOLDIER, PROFESSOR, WIZARD, WONK, WALLAH, MANDARIN, 90-PAGE WONDER, BELTWAY CLERK, BEST AND BRIGHTEST, CLUB FED, RIGHT STUFF; compare HERO, MACHO, COUNT COUP, BRAGGING RIGHTS, PISSING CONTEST. [v: expert, master, virtuoso, bailiwick; cf: "wight" is a human being, who is defined as such by his ability to fight, hence is someone who's strong and brave in war] [nb: "The few who do are the envy of the many who only watch." by Jim Rohn; "No one going as a soldier entangles himself with the affairs of life, that he may please him who has enlisted him as a soldier."
-2 Timothy 2:4 (Darby)]
+See SHARPSHOOTER, GUNSLINGER, JUNGLE EXPERT, BUSHMASTER, MOUNTAINEER, WINTER WARRIOR, NOBLE SAVAGE, PATROL, BOLO BADGE, Q-TAB, FUGLEMAN, SUPER-TROOPER, BOOMER, GOLDEN BOY, OLD BREED, OLD SWEAT, DINOSAUR, OLD SALT, SHELLBACK, MOSSBACK, VET, VETERAN, WINTER SOLDIER, PROFESSOR, WIZARD, WONK, WALLAH, MANDARIN, 90-PAGE WONDER, BELTWAY CLERK, BEST AND BRIGHTEST, CLUB FED, RIGHT STUFF, BADGE OF COURAGE; compare HERO, MACHO, COUNT COUP, BRAGGING RIGHTS, MERC / MERCENARY, PISSING CONTEST, CARICATURE, FICTIONAL CHARACTER. [v: ne plus ultra, expert, master, virtuoso, bailiwick; cf: "wight" is a human being, who is defined as such by his ability to fight, hence is someone who's strong and brave in war] [nb: "What we are speaks louder than what we say." (mis-)attributed to Ralph Waldo Emerson by John F. Kennedy; "The few who do are the envy of the many who only watch." by Jim Rohn; "No one going as a soldier entangles himself with the affairs of life, that he may please Him who has enlisted him as a soldier."
+2 Timothy 2:4 (Darby); "He had the three great requisites of a soldier: courage, skill in his profession, and grace in the presence of the danger of death." paraphrase of Ernest Hemingway (1958); "Mark this well, you proud men of action: You are nothing but the unwitting agents of the men of thought who often, in quiet self-effacement, mark out most exactly all your doings in advance." by Heinrich Heine (1834); "In these affairs, what counts is not who pulls the trigger, but who pays for the bullet." by Eric Ambler (1939)]

 QUONSET HUT :